AbnVet/BOCRacingV2/ARCHITECTURE.md

 This workflow represents the current design intent and may be refined as usability issues are discovered during implementation.

+### Entry Point
+- Admins begin course setup using a `/bocrace admin` command.
+- Initial actions include creating a new course or listing existing courses.

 ### Setup Phase
 1. Create course record in `courses` table